 Sometimes it can be extremely difficult to make that first move as addiction comes with severe cravings for the substance, stinking thinking thoughts that keeps one stuck and denial of how severe the addiction may be.

-My approach includes helping the individual to identify triggers associated with the need for use of substance, underlining and unresolved core issues, poor coping skills, barriers to recovery, relapse prevention and developing life skills.
+Located in Florida, in Jupiter and in Palm Beach Gardens, my approach includes helping the individual to identify triggers associated with the need for use of substance.
+We work together on unresolved core issues, poor coping skills, barriers to recovery, relapse prevention and the development of life skills.

 Interventions and treatment used are EMDR, CBT, cognitive restructuring, identifying and implementing coping skills, family therapy, sober skills living, solution focused therapy, group therapy, Christian counseling, behavior modification, identifying positive self worth and promoting a positive sense of self.